 How to make your tan last longer

-As we get older, this process slows down and cell renewal lasts for about 50 to 60 days (every disadvantage has its advantage ...).
-There is little influence on the pace of this renewal process, but there are certainly a number of things you can do to keep your holiday tan as long as possible:
+As we get older, this process slows down and cell renewal takes about 50 to 60 days (every disadvantage has its advantage ...).
+There is little you can do to influence the pace of this renewal process, but there are certainly a number of things you can do to keep your holiday tan as long as possible:

 Do not take long baths or showers

 To maintain your tan it is not wise to expose your skin to water for too long.
 So limit your bath and shower time, because water dries out the skin.
 In addition, shower as cold as possible, because hot water dries the skin even further!

 Hydrate - Hydrate - Hydrate ...

 Many are too lazy for it: hydrating the skin after showering.
 And yet ... this magical daily routine makes the big difference.
 We always use the example of brushing your teeth, nobody thinks about it and everybody does it twice a day.
 And the daily application of a body cream takes even less time!